 Middle and senior students may receive reading, spelling and basic facts to reinforce skills they are developing at school but may also have other activities which support their in school learning.

 Te Reo Maori

-Students can participate in a range of school organised "after school" sports.
-These are 'over and above' those offered as part of the school curriculum.
-We currently have teams of students playing Netball, Unihoc and Flippaball.
-The School has a set of optional School clothing for team events.
-For inter-school fixtures, students are issued with t-shirts in the school colours.
-These are to be returned as soon as they have been washed.
+Students can participate in a range of school organised “after school” sports.
+These are ‘over and above’ those offered as part of the school curriculum.
+The School has a set of sport uniforms for team events.
+These are to be returned as soon as possible, after the event.